I am a final-year Ph.D. candidate at Paul G. Allen School of

 NVIDIA

-Research Intern at the Nemo-Guardrail Team
+Graduate Student Researcher at Nemo-Guardrail Team

 March 2025 - Present, Santa Clara, California